topo-gps/topo-gps-manual/en/settings/styles.rst

 You can change the color using the Red/Green/Blue slider.
 It is also possible to change the color using a color picker by tapping 'Choose color' below the sliders.
 The transparancy slider determines how transparant the line is.
 A bit transparancy allows you to see the map behind the route line.

+It is also possible to set the line style of an individual route.
+This can be done via :ref:`route details > edit route <ss-route-edit>`.
+Also in the saved routes screen you can select a number of routes and tap 'More > Edit line style' to change the line style of a collection of routes.

 .. _ss-settings-posmarker: